ipspace/katacoda-scenarios/netsim-containerlab-101/configure.md

-* Initial configuration of FRR containers (interface addresses, hostnames)
+* Initial configuration of FRR containers creates loopback interfaces, and sets the interface addresses and hostnames.

 `initial-config.ansible -t initial`{{execute}}